bhivam/tinycell/README.md

 - !!!
 Create ability to do multiple operations in one cell
 - !!
 Add precedence operators like '()'
 - !!
 Add unary operators '-'
+- !!
+Add scope for other value types like text
 - !
 Add in basic, builtin functions
 - !
 Allow for user defined functions
 - !
 Better error tracking